 - Plan, develop, implement, coordinate, oversee and evaluate the delivery of Lighthouse client services

-- Provide leadership to the Client Services department, the Lighthouse Care Team, Complex Needs Unit, and Case Management for the Dube Supported Tower
+- Provide leadership to the Client Services department, including: The Lighthouse Care Team, Complex Needs Unit, Managed Alcohol Program, Next Step Program, the Assisted Independent Living Program, and Case Management for the Dube Supported Tower

 - Establish “scope of practice” definitions and job descriptions for all Client Services staff